Skip to main content

 Basic example

 The content field must be base64-encoded image data.
 Most programming languages provide built-in functions for base64 encoding files.
+Common image MIME types (PNG, JPG, GIF, WebP) are automatically detected from the file content.

 Multiple inline images